Spectrum75/All-is-well/README.md

 Feel free to contribute to the project by opening a pull request, they are always welcome :)

 # Future Plans:
-- [ ] Make the update script better.
+- [X] Make the update script better.
-- [ ] Add more support for RAW custom users
+- [ ] Add more support for RAW users